Sheila Quigley: Homicide in Houghton

 As part of the Houghton Feast celebrations each October, Sheila and local historian Paul Lanagan led an investigation which visited the fictional murder scenes from Sheila's novels.
 The tours typically departed from Houghton library, trailed across the town and returned to the library where attendees were treated to a sneak preview of Sheila's next novel.

 Personal life

 Quigley began work at the age of 15 in Hepworths, a tailoring factory where she was employed as a presser.

 She married when she was 18 but was later divorced.
-She has three daughters and a son from the relationship.
+She had three daughters and a son from the relationship.